Vedansh-Paliwal/journal-app-backend/README.md

 ### 💾 Database
 - MongoDB (Atlas or local)
-- Atomic operations using MongoDB transactions
+- - MongoDB Atlas for persistent storage
+- Automatic index creation for unique usernames
 - Unique index on usernames

 ---